 If your freezer doesn't have a no-frost feature, you will need to defrost it manually.
 Do this approximately once a month or when the frost build-up reaches a thickness of a quarter inch.

 Follow these suggestions to reduce the amount of frost build-up in your freezer.

 Avoid opening the freezer door too frequently or keeping it open for long

 Frost builds up primarily due to the interaction from letting warm air into the fridge freezer.
 To avoid this, try not to open the door too often, or leave it open for too long.

 Check for gaps, cracks, or tears on the door seals

 The cold air inside your appliance needs to be properly isolated from the outside.
 Check to see if there are gaps between the door seal and the cabinet.
 If you find any, adjust the door seal by gently pulling away from the door using your fingers.
 For any openings that persist, you may need to replace the seal.
-In that case, contact an authorised service agent.
+In that case, contact an authorized service agent.

 Keep the freezer sufficiently loaded

-Store half a kilogram of food for every cubic meter of freezer space.
-In other words, keep about 3/4 of your freezer full.
+It's best if you keep about 3/4 of your freezer full.
 Ideally, your freezer should be full but not overloaded.

 Avoid placing hot food inside the appliance